 Take a break

-My patients and I frequently discuss the idea of taking a break from the DOC process.
+My patients and I frequently discuss the idea of taking a break from The DOC Journey.
 They have been diligent in reading, writing, underlining, meditating, forgiveness, and even working hard at play.
 But they continue to be frustrated because, even though their pain has diminished, their anxiety levels remain high and they still do not have the quality of life they desire.
 Invariably, it comes down to perfectionism.
 He or she wants to be the best student and really do it right.
 But the harder you work on yourself, your neurologic energy is still directed at you and you are inadvertently reinforcing those unpleasant neurological circuits.
 The solution is similar to learning a new language.
 You can’t learn French by working in improving your English.

-It is also important to remember that the victim role (which includes perfectionism) is so powerful, you will never want to give it up – even after you have, and felt how free you can be.
+It is also important to remember that the victim role (which includes perfectionism) is so powerful, you will never want to give it up – even after you have accomplished it and felt how free you can be.
 It is just too strong of a need.
-You will never wake up one morning feeling like you want to be free of it.
+You will never wake up one morning feeling like you want to give it up.
 The decision to let go of the victim role is a day-by-day, sometimes minute-by-minute one.
 You will always and frequently be triggered, and you have to decide at that second to just let it go.
 I have not found another choice.
 Logic doesn’t work.

 Occasionally, after we have finished talking, I ask my patients to sit in the exam room and not leave until they have committed to letting go of the victim role.
 They may be in there for 10-20 minutes before they walk out.
 I want walking out the door to represent their stepping into their new life.
 It is surprising how effective that simple action can be.